ejwillemse/BAN313/chapter7.md

 Using this information we can easily simulate the arrival times and service times of 100 customers.
 Service times can be sampled directly from the normal distribution using the `rnorm(100, mean, sd)` function.

 Arrival times are a bit more tricky.
-Sampling from the exponential distribution will give us the times that a customer arrived after the customer before her.
+Sampling from the exponential distribution will give us the time that a customer arrived after the previous customer.
 If customer 1 arrived at 0.8 minutes, starting form time 0, and the inter-arrival time of customer 2 is randomly sampled as 0.5 minutes, it means that customer 2 will arrive at time `0.8 + 0.5 = 1.3` minutes.
 The same calculation can be repeated for the arrival time of customer 3, up until customer 100.

 To calculate the arrival times we can calculate it per customer, starting with customer two.
-Or the built-in function `cumsum` can be directly used for the purpose.
+Or we can use the built-in function `cumsum`.
 We simply need to sample the inter-arrival times of the 100 customers using the `rexp(100, rate)` function.
 Thereafter `cumsum` will calculate the actual arrival-times.